Overview

 The Execution Engine

-The execution engine ingests, interprets, and instantiates your formal models and embeds them into a simulated physical environment, modeled by an analysis tool such as STK.
+The execution engine ingests, interprets, and instantiates your formal models and embeds them into a simulated physical environment, modeled by an analysis tool such as the Ansys Systems Tool Kit® (STK®) application.
 It uses patented AGI technology to coordinate time across all objects in the simulation as events take place.
 In other words, it does not use a discrete timestep to move the simulation forward, and instead it coordinates multiple clocks to ensure that all systems and sub-systems exist accurately and precisely in the same simulated universe.
-To learn more about how Behavior Execution Engine coordinates time, take a look at the introductory section of the Events help topic.
+To learn more about how Behavior Execution Engine coordinates time, take a look at the introductory section of the Events help topic for SysML v1 or the Simulation Events help topic for SysML v2.

 Analysis tool integration